 Adrenocortical tumors are removed surgically.
 Patients must receive cortisol during the surgical and postoperative periods because their nontumorous adrenal cortex will be atrophic and suppressed.
 Benign adenomas can be removed laparoscopically.
 With multinodular adrenal hyperplasia, bilateral adrenalectomy may be necessary.
 Even after a presumed total adrenalectomy, functional regrowth occurs in a few patients.

 Ectopic ACTH syndrome is treated by removing the nonpituitary tumor that is producing the ACTH.
 However, in some cases, the tumor is disseminated and cannot be excised.
-Adrenal inhibitors, such as metyrapone 500 mg po tid (and up to a total of 6 g/day) or mitotane 0.5 g po once/day, increasing to a maximum of 3 to 4 g/day, usually control severe metabolic disturbances (eg, hypokalemia Hypokalemia Hypokalemia is serum potassium concentration < 3.5 mEq/L (< 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
+Adrenal enzyme inhibitors, such as metyrapone 500 mg orally 3 times a day (and up to a total of 6 g a day) or mitotane 0.5 g orally once a day, increasing to a maximum of 3 to 4 g a day, usually control severe metabolic disturbances (eg, hypokalemia Hypokalemia Hypokalemia is serum potassium concentration < 3.5 mEq/L (< 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
 The most common... read more ).
-When mitotane is used, large doses of hydrocortisone or dexamethasone may be needed.
-Measures of cortisol production may be unreliable, and severe hypercholesterolemia may develop.
-Ketoconazole 400 to 1200 mg po once/day also blocks corticosteroid synthesis, although it may cause liver toxicity and can cause addisonian symptoms.
+When mitotane is used, large doses of hydrocortisone or dexamethasone may be needed, sometimes making measurement of cortisol production unreliable.
+Severe hypercholesterolemia may also develop.
+Ketoconazole 400 to 1200 mg orally daily also blocks corticosteroid synthesis, although it may cause liver toxicity and can cause addisonian symptoms.
 Mifepristone also may be useful for treating ectopic ACTH syndrome; however, because it blocks the action of cortisol but does not lower serum levels, monitoring its use can be problematic.
 In an emergency situation, parenteral etomidate can produce a rapid fall in serum cortisol, but its use requires careful monitoring.

-Sometimes ACTH-secreting tumors respond to long-acting somatostatin analogs (eg, octreotide and/or others), although administration for > 2 yr requires close follow-up because mild gastritis, gallstones, cholangitis, and malabsorption may develop.
+Sometimes ectopic ACTH-secreting tumors respond to long-acting somatostatin analogs (eg, octreotide and/or others), although administration for > 2 years requires close follow-up because mild gastritis, gallstones, cholangitis, and malabsorption may develop.

-Nelson syndrome occurs when the pituitary gland continues to expand after bilateral adrenalectomy, causing a marked increase in the secretion of ACTH and its precursors, resulting in severe hyperpigmentation.
-It occurs in ≤ 50% of patients who undergo adrenalectomy.
-The risk is probably reduced if the patient undergoes pituitary radiation therapy at the time of adrenalectomy.
+Nelson syndrome occurs when the pituitary gland continues to expand after bilateral adrenalectomy, causing a marked increase in the secretion of ACTH and its precursors and resulting in severe hyperpigmentation.
+It occurs in about 20 to 25% of patients who undergo adrenalectomy.
+The risk is probably reduced if the patient undergoes prophylactic pituitary radiation therapy at the time of adrenalectomy.

 Although irradiation may arrest continued pituitary growth, many patients also require hypophysectomy.
 The indications for hypophysectomy are the same as for any pituitary tumor: an increase in size such that the tumor encroaches on surrounding structures, causing visual field defects, pressure on the hypothalamus, or other complications.

-Routine irradiation is often done after hypophysectomy if it was not done previously, especially when a tumor is clearly present.
 Radiation therapy may be given, e if it was not given at the time of bilateral adrenalectomy.
 Radiosurgery, or focused radiation therapy, can be given in a single fraction when standard external beam radiation therapy has already been done, as long as the lesion is at a reasonable distance from the optic nerve and chiasm.

-Diagnosis is usually made by elevated nocturnal serum or salivary cortisol levels, or 24-h urinary free cortisol, and a dexamethasone suppression test in which serum cortisol does not suppress.
+Diagnosis is usually made by elevated nocturnal serum or salivary cortisol levels, or 24-hour urinary free cortisol level, and a dexamethasone suppression test in which serum cortisol does not suppress.

-Pituitary causes are distinguished from nonpituitary causes by ACTH levels.
+Pituitary causes are distinguished from nonpituitary causes by adrenocorticotropic hormone (ACTH) levels.